 Be aware that if you unregister via your profile, you can’t create a new profile, change task, get new shifts or the like.

-After June 10th, you must contact your closest manager if you wish to unregister as a volunteer.
+After the cancellation deadline, you must contact your closest manager if you wish to unregister as a volunteer.
 You will find his/her contact information under ‘Teams & Team leaders’ in RUBY.

-Please note that you will lose your deposit upon cancellation after June 10th.
+Please note that you will lose your deposit upon cancellation after the cancellation deadline.